alkalaji/airbnb-seattle-analysis/README.md

 ## Introduction
 In this notebook, we look at the data provided by Airbnb for their listings in Seattle.
 We follow CRISP-DM in order to answer different busines questions.

+## Motivation
+Pricing is one of the most difficult tasks when listing a property.
+Therefore, through this analysis we want to look at pricing from a high-level all the way down to the factors that directly determine pricing.

 ## Data
 The data used in this project should be downloaded from the following link:
 [Kaggle Source](https://www.kaggle.com/airbnb/seattle/data)